ahmadsolehin/Ionic-2-Reddit-Api-App/README.md

 # IonReddit

-This is an Ionic 2 mobile application that uses the Reddit API to view subreddits by category.
+ a complete Ionic 2 mobile application .
+It's an app using the Reddit API.
+We can list top subreddits and filter by category.
+We will also have a settings area where we can set default category and limit of posts

 ### Version
 1.0.0